aelfrith92/olivetum-pr-milestone-5/README.md

 omitted, to prioritize those strictly pertaining the end-user experience.

 The categories of users described below are:
-- "Site User" - meant as a non-authenticated user.
+- "Site User" - meant as a non-authenticated user or user of the website in the broadest and most general sense.
 - "Admin" - meant as an authenticated user with admin privileges.
-- "Shopper" - meant as an authenticated user whose purpose is to place and review orders.
+- "Shopper" - meant as an authenticated user whose purpose is to place orders and review products.

 **Customer's statement**